massachief/cw/README.md

 # cw
-dedicated to post codewars task solutions
+dedicated to post [Codewars](https://www.codewars.com/) task solutions

+# lang's
+- Java

+# navigation
+Every task is sorted onlyby it's difficulty

+# about:
+I feel interested in backend programming, so it is a great idea to do some codewars katas and track them here.